trisha-ravi/trisha-ravi/README.md

 - **Cloud Services:** AWS, Cybersecurity Fundamentals

 ## ✨ Fun Facts
-- I'm a certified scuba diver and love exploring the wonders of the underwater world.
+- I'm passionate about expressing myself through art and enjoy spending hours immersed in sketching and drawing.
-- An avid traveler, I've visited [2] countries and counting, always seeking new adventures.
+- An avid traveler, I've visited 3 countries and counting, always seeking new adventures.
-- In my spare time, I enjoy experimenting with gourmet cooking and creating culinary masterpieces.
+- I'm an avid gardener and find solace in nurturing plants and watching them flourish.

 ## 📫 Contact
 Drop me a message on [LinkedIn](https://www.linkedin.com/in/trisha-ravichandran/) for swift communication.